 Himalayan balsam grows and spreads quickly on river banks, waste ground and damp woodlands.
-The plants grow dense and stop the growth of nature grasses and plants.
-Who to identify:
+The plants grow densely and stop the growth of other plants and grasses.
+How to identify:

 - it grows up to 2-3m in height;